Skip to main content

 Larissa Laforest

-Larissa is a PhD student in Plant Molecular and Cell Biology (PMCB) program.
-Larissa graduated from UF in 2019 from the College of Agriculture and Life Science with a bachelor’s in Biology: Biotechnology.
+Larissa is a postdoctoral researcher in Nadakuduti lab.
+She graduated with a PhD student in Plant Molecular and Cell Biology (PMCB) program.
+Larissa did her bachelor’s in Biology: Biotechnology at College of Agriculture and Life Science UF.
 Larrisa is interested in exploring the alkaloids of Mitragyna speciosa, a medicinal plant of interest in the lab and the genetics underlying the biosynthesis of alkaloids in this species along with establishing gene-editing pipeline for metabolic engineering in this species.
 Larrisa was born and raised in Haiti, and her dream is to be able to contribute to the island using the knowledge she acquires in her career.
 In her free time, Larrisa likes to dance, read, discuss philosophy, and watch anime!

 UNDERGRADUATE STUDENTS